 Internationally, he and Mark played in numerous events with notable wins in the Dunhill Nations Cup (1991) and the Hoechst (1992).
 Richard thinks his greatest bridge achievement lay in winning the Hoechst because the first winners of that event were Belladonna, Garozzo, Avarelli and Forquet - not bad company to be in!

-Although Richard no longer plays international bridge, preferring to spend time with his family, and little national bridge, he can still be seen on the domestic bridge scene, usually in partnership with Sarah.
-They have won several national events together and regularly feature in the later stages of the Gold Cup and Crockfords.
-"I used to tell her off for her mistakes" he admitted ruefully "but nowadays she tells me off for mine".
+Although Richard no longer plays international bridge, preferring to spend time with his family, he still plays some national bridge, with Sarah.
+They have won several national events together and regularly appeared in the later stages of the Gold Cup and Crockfords.

 Things to know about Richard ..